samsivaji1297-byte/FMMediaEnterprises-Hub/README.md

 This is the foundation layer.
 Expansion comes next.

-CommandHub is the overall Sovereign Dashboard Command Hub.
+- CommandHub is the overall Sovereign Dashboard Command Hub.
-WorkflowEngines contains the different engines, such as ingestion engines in which I input threads/ideas etc and then get outputs for distribution modules.
+- WorkflowEngines contains the different engines, such as ingestion engines in which I input threads/ideas etc and then get outputs for distribution modules.
+- WritingFactory folder is focused on using the LLM API / LLM Engines to do autonomous writings.

 FM-Media-Enterprises/